Student Rights and Responsibilities Handbook

 - students will respect the rights and property of themselves and others

-- students will behave in such a manner as to create a positive learning environment
+- students will behave in a manner that creates a positive learning environment

 - students will respect the health and safety of others